LandRegistry/infrastructure-puppet-cdk/README.md

     optional => true
   }
 ```
+*Currently optional packages are only supported on EL7, not on Ubuntu.*

 ### Contributing
 Suggestions for improvement are greatly appreciated, in the form of pull requests and general suggestions.
 Just raise an issue to request additional utilities.